 The second aspect is represented by the social and economic imbalances.
-I believe that the major sources of instability, at least in the area that goes from the Maghreb to the Mashrek, are low economic growth, high-level of unemployment, younger generations which want more jobs and aspire to live like the rest of the world lives, as they see it through satellite television and ask why the cannot enjoy the same quality of life.
+I believe that the major sources of instability, at least in the area that goes from the Maghreb to the Mashrek, are: low economic growth, high-level of unemployment, younger generations that want more jobs and aspire to live like the rest of the people of the world lives, as they see it through satellite television and ask why they cannot enjoy the same quality of life.
 These demands triggered the Arab revolutions: people wanted to have the same rights, dignity and opportunities that others had.

 The third aspect is the question: "What we do about it?".
-From Libya to Syria to Iraq, today the problem is today that the major actors of the international community on a multilateral level, have not been able to help moving from crisis management to crisis resolution.
+From Libya to Syria to Iraq, the problem is today that the major actors of the international community on a multilateral level, have not been able to help moving from crisis management to crisis resolution.
 These crises need to be solved because they affect us all.
 This is a fundamental aspect which has to do with multilateral, transnational cooperation.
-And here we have to look at the role of the international community, at the role of the United Nations, of the European Union, of NATO.
+And here we have to look at the role of the international community: at the role of the United Nations, of the European Union, of NATO.
 Firstly, I believe that we need a complementarity of efforts between all of these international institutions.
 Secondly, we need a cooperative approach to security, through the development and strengthening of regional partnerships.

-In 1991, at the Rome Summit, NATO launched the concept of cooperative security which has been developed for twenty five year.
-This year we are celebrating the 25th anniversary of the Mediterranean Dialogue, which has developed security cooperation between NATO and seven countries (Algeria, Egypt, Israel, Jordan, Mauritania, Morocco and Tunisia) and we are celebrating, as well, the 15th anniversary of the Istanbul Cooperation Initiative with the countries in the Arab Gulf (Bahrain, Kuwait, UAE and Qatar).
-This is a major achievement because through these two partnerships NATO has developed regular political dialogue and practical cooperation, with the participating countries, assisting them in strengthening their own defense and security institutions, sharing knowledge, experiences and expertise in the defense and security sector is NATO's added value.
+In 1991, at the Rome Summit, NATO launched the concept of cooperative security which has been developed during the last twenty five years.
+This year we are celebrating the 25th Anniversary of the Mediterranean Dialogue, which has developed security cooperation between NATO and seven countries (Algeria, Egypt, Israel, Jordan, Mauritania, Morocco and Tunisia) and we are celebrating, as well, the 15th Anniversary of the Istanbul Cooperation Initiative with the countries in the Arab Gulf (Bahrain, Kuwait, UAE and Qatar).
+These are major achievements, because through these two partnerships NATO has developed regular political dialogue and practical cooperation with the participating countries, assisting them in strengthening their own defense and security institutions.
+Sharing knowledge, experience and expertise in the defense and security sector is NATO's real added value.

-Institutions building where institutions do not exist, such as in Libya, while strengthening the resilience of those institutions that already exist but are fragile because of spill-over conflicts or because the inherent causes of their fragility, is a fundamental aspect in the security equation.
+Institutions building, where institutions do not exist, such as for example in Libya, while strengthening the resilience of those institutions that already exist in other countries but are fragile because of conflict spill-over, or because of the domestic causes of their fragility, is a fundamental aspect of this security equation.
 And each institution, the United Nations, the League of the Arab States, the European Union can play a role in its own field.
 The EU, for example, offering a major contribution in addressing the socio-economic imbalances.

-NATO can play its role in the security field, for example through defence institutions building and defence capacity building and to promote not only the interoperability of the armed forces but also the interoperability of minds.
-This because there is always a cultural dimension to consider.
-What we have been able to do has been to create a new culture of cooperation between NATO and the countries in the Arab world and also with Israel, which is part of the Mediterranean Dialogue.
-A cultural cooperation in the security sphere which was not a given that we would be able to develop when NATO launched the Mediterranean Dialogue 25 years ago and the Istanbul Cooperation Initiative 15 years ago.
-Furthermore, since 2006, NATO has developed individualised programmes of partnership and cooperation with twelve countries taking part in these two partnerships.
+NATO has played and can continue to play its role in the security field, for example through defence institutions building and defence capacity building, promoting not only the interoperability of the armed forces but also the interoperability of minds.
+There is, indeed, always a cultural dimension to consider.
+What we have been able to do, for over two decades, has been to create a new culture of cooperation in the security field between NATO and the countries in the Arab world and also with Israel, countries which are part of the Mediterranean Dialogue.
+A culture of cooperation in the security sphere, which was not a given that we would have been successful in developing, when NATO launched the Mediterranean Dialogue 25 years ago and the Istanbul Cooperation Initiative 15 years ago.
+Furthermore, since 2006, NATO has developed individualised programmes of cooperation with twelve countries taking part in these two partnerships.